-Spring: The winter can reach subzero temperatures during the night and even sometimes during the day.
+Spring: The winter can reach subzero temperatures at night and sometimes during the day.
 In Yellowstone National Park, the average winter temperatures are between zero and 20 degrees Fahrenheit at higher elevations.

-Summer: Summer can be extremely beneficial for the wolves, with New Mexico and Arizona reaching temperatures up to 92 degrees.
-These warmer temperatures allow for an increase in animals such as white-tailed deer, which are great prey for the region’s wolves.
-In colder climates like Alaska, the wolves experience temperatures up to 80 degrees Fahrenheit but dropping to the 40s during the night.
+Summer: Summer can be highly beneficial to the wolves, with New Mexico and Arizona reaching temperatures up to 92 degrees.
+These warmer temperatures allow for an increase in animals such as white-tailed deer, which are plentiful prey for the region’s wolves.
+In colder climates like Alaska, the wolves experience temperatures up to 80 degrees Fahrenheit but drop to the 40s during the night.